Economics

 “It is the high task of our national economy to direct the consumption power of our people along lines which can be satisfied out of the resources of our own national production.” - Adolf Hitler

 A National Socialist economy is not centrally planned, but centrally directed.
 Central planning involves taking demand for granted and then using the state to regulate supply.
 Central direction involves determining adequate supply and then using the state to limit demand.
 Hence a National Socialist economy should not be confused with a mixed-market economy, which is a fundamentally capitalist economy with state intervention in subservience to implicitly capitalist values.
-Hitler himself had no role in managing the state and economy, but rather was responsible for preventing the economy (and hence those who would seek to manipulate it by investments) from leading astray the state.
+Hitler himself had no role in micromanaging the economy of National Socialist Germany, but rather was responsible for preventing the economy (and hence those who would seek to manipulate it by investments) from leading astray the state.

 Simple economics that everyone understands